What Does it Take to Be a Physicist?

-In 2016, there was an estimated number of 17,900 jobs in the United States for Physicist.
+In the United States, there were 17,900 jobs for Physicist in 2016.
 New jobs are being produced at a rate of 14.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Physicist by 2026.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+The BLS estimates 1,700 yearly job openings in this field.

 The states with the most job growth for Physicist are Arizona, Idaho, and Florida.
 Watch out if you plan on working in North Dakota, New Hampshire, or Nebraska.
 These states have the worst job growth for this type of profession.